 Cached Exchange Mode can provide you with a better experience when you use Outlook.
-A copy of your mailbox and GAL (global address book) is "cached" on your computer.
+A copy of your mailbox and GAL (Global Address List) is cached on your computer.
 This copy provides quick access to your data and is frequently updated with the mail server.
 Note: the time required to complete the initial synchronization will depend on the size of your mailbox.
 Access to all data is not available until the initial synchronization is complete.

 Enabling Cached Exchange Mode

-- Double click your Exchange account and select the option: Use Cached Exchange Mode.
-The default setting is 12 months.
+- Select the box for Use Cached Exchange Mode.
+The default setting is 12 months - change this to your preference.

 - Click Next.